Ferenc Szálasi: Trial and execution

 The Arrow Cross Party's cabinet, which had fled Hungary, was dissolved on 7 May 1945, a day before Germany's surrender.
 Szálasi was captured by American troops in Mattsee on 6 May and returned to Hungary on 3 October.
 He was tried by the People's Tribunal in Budapest in open sessions begun in February 1946, and sentenced to death for war crimes and high treason.

 Szálasi was hanged on 12 March 1946 in Budapest, along with two of his former ministers, Gábor Vajna and Károly Beregfy, and the party ideologist József Gera.
 The hanging was conducted in the Austrian pole method.
 A large post had a rope attached to a hook at the top.
 Szálasi was marched up steps, placed with his back to the post, his legs and arms were tied, the noose placed around his neck, the rope tightened, and the steps were removed.
 With the post only leaving a couple feet between Szálasi and the ground it is likely that he died slowly due to strangulation rather than being instantaneously rendered unconscious and dying shortly after as would happen when utilizing the standard drop.
 This would also explain why his arms and legs were bound as to prevent struggle during the process.
+Before being executed, Szálasi received the last sacraments by a Catholic priest.

 Thirty-two photos of the hanging were donated to the United States Holocaust Memorial Museum.
 Other photographs of the execution are on display in the Holocaust Room of the Budapest Jewish Museum.

 On 13 March 1946, the day after Szálasi's death, the National Council of People's Tribunals discussed the convicted politicians' plea for mercy and recommended its refusal to Justice Minister István Ries, when Szálasi and his ministers were already executed.
 Ries forwarded the decision to President Zoltán Tildy, who subsequently approved the death sentence and execution on 15 March 1946.

 Szálasi was buried in Rákoskeresztúr New Public Cemetery in the Budapest Capital District, Budapest, Hungary, plot 298.
 In 2008, historian Tamás Kovács claimed the Political Department of the Hungarian State Police (PRO; predecessor of the feared secret police State Protection Authority) falsified his name and birth certificate, and buried him as "Ferenc Lukács" in section 298 of the New Public Cemetery.
 Other historians, however, rejected this claim, since no written source could be found.